SaiKrishnaMohan7/Playground/k8s/README.md

   - Logging container, proxy container
 - Adapter
   - similar to sidecar but does some extra processing before sending to destination (Concept not too clear)

+## Readiness and Liveness Probes

+- Readiness: Is the app up to get going; Are you ready to party?
+- Liveness: Is the app working?
+Check periodically; You having a good time?
+(If an app freezes, readiness won't check that liveness check will trigger a restart)
+- `httpGet` for apis, `tcpSocket` for ports, `exec.command` for manually defining a script that checks for liveness or readiness
+  - `initialDelaySeconds`: if your app takes 5s to spin up, set this values so that the readiness or liveness check can happen
+  - `periodSeconds`: How often to probe
+  - `failureThreshold`: how many failures are you ok with (default 3)

+## Miscelleneous but important

+- `CMD`: `spec.containers.args`
+- `ENTRPOINT`: `spec.containers.command`
+- `kubectl explain <resource or resource.field> --recursive | less`: to get the resource's details and identation right
+- `kcl <podName> <containerName-WhenThereAreMultiplePods>`
+- `kubectl top pod` and `kubectl top node` for getting performance metrics for pods and nodes

+## Monitoring

+- Metrics Server: in-memory, light-weight
+- kubeliet

 ## Sources